How will Peppol help my business?

 That announcement followed similar pushes towards e-invoicing from the Federal government over the past 12 months.
 With e-invoicing becoming mandatory for all New South Wales Federal agencies by 1st July 2022, for example.

 The carrot that is being dangled by both the Federal and NSW governments is that if suppliers send their invoices as an e-invoice, the relevant agencies will guarantee accelerated payments terms of 5 days – a huge cashflow win for any business.
-So, while e-invoicing is clearly the future in Australia, do Australian businesses understand what e-invoicing or Peppol really are, how it all works, and how it might affect them?
+So, while e-invoicing is clearly the future in Australia, do Australian businesses understand what e-invoicing or Peppol really are, how will Peppol help their business, how it all works, and how it might affect them?
 To clear some of the flog, let’s start with the basics:

 What is e-invoicing?